 While the country – as well as the world – is still in the midst of a pandemic, it has been heartwarming to see how UK manufacturers have stepped up to help the NHS.
 From creating ventilators to crucial pieces of equipment that make healthcare workers’ lives and patients’ treatments easier, manufacturers have come together to do their part in the current climate.

 For example, Jaguar Land Rover has started production of 3D-printed protective visors.
 While the initial order is for 1,300 visors weekly for key workers, they intend to up this limit and develop mass production.
-You can read all about it here as well as about what other manufacturers are doing.

 As for European Springs, we are manufacturing springs for ventilators and syringe drivers, among other components, which you can read more about on our article “Our Small Medical Components Are Playing a Large Role in Today’s Healthcare Climate”.